Than versus then: what is the difference and how to use these words correctly

 - I like chocolate more than vanilla.

 Easy, right?
 Another trick to remember when to use than: look for words like Other, rather, less or more.
 Since these words are often used in comparisons, than usually follows them in sentences.

 On the subject: The mistakes in English that each of us makes

 - Other than snow days, I don't like anything about winter.

 - Rather than sitting in traffic, I will just take the train.

 - After less than five minutes, she was bored of history class.

 - The child wanted a puppy more than anything else in the world.

-Now that you know all this, it’s actually not so difficult to distinguish between these two words.
-Just remember to use than when you are comparing, and then when you are specifying the time.
+Now that you know all this, it's actually not that hard to tell the two words apart.
+Just remember to use thanwhen you compare and thenwhen you specify the time.

 stdClass Object ([term_id] => 5954 [name] => English [taxonomy] => post_tag [slug] => anglijskij-yazyk)English